tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_1.md

 She gives me an approving smile, "Great.
 I just want to be a good aunt, you know?
 They're growing up so fast."

-Amber catches on to the tension, and with a puzzled expression, she looks from me to Reine.
+Abby catches on to the tension, and with a puzzled expression, she looks from me to Reine.
 "Fifty dollars seems generous."

 I mumble, "I wanted to give them $20 each, but some people believe in spoiling them."

 Reine and I lock eyes.
 For a moment, all the heated words and unspoken issues between us hang in the air.
-But as Amber looks between us, curiously, we reach an silent truce.
+But as Abby looks between us, curiously, we reach an silent truce.
 For her sake, and for the sake of the day, we let it all slide into the background.

-Rather than dredging up further drama, Reine and I spend the rest of the ride giving Amber a crash course in Vietnamese language and culture.
+Rather than dredging up further drama, Reine and I spend the rest of the ride giving Abby a crash course in Vietnamese language and culture.

 —